≡ Menu

 GM had approximately 9.8% of the market share in China as of 2022.
 This figure has been on the decline since 2014.

 GM’s market share in China totaled 14.8% in 2014.
-However, this figure decreased to only 9.8% as of 2022, down five percentage points over the past eight years.
+However, this figure decreased to only 6.9% as of the end of fiscal year 2024, down by more than half over the past decade.

 Back To Table Of Contents